PostHOW SHADOW BOARDS HELP YOU BE MORE COMPETITIVE

 For instance, you might mark the upper end of a floor-to-ceiling pole with red paint to signal the location of a fire extinguisher.
-Or, you might install different coloured anodized washers behind lubrication points to indicate different types of lubricants or different lubrication schedules (for example, red for weekly lubrication and yellow for monthly lubrication).
-Colours can also be assigned to machines, parts bins, and their associated tools so that there is never any doubt as to which tool should be used for a given machine.
+Or, you might install different colored anodized washers behind lubrication points to indicate different types of lubricants or different lubrication schedules (for example, red for weekly lubrication and yellow for monthly lubrication).
+Colors can also be assigned to machines, parts bins, and their associated tools so that there is never any doubt as to which tool should be used for a given machine.

 Floor markings, meanwhile, can be used to communicate workflow and define the purpose of particular areas of your space, such as loading and unloading zones.

 The idea behind visual aids is to lay out all the tools an employee needs to perform a particular task, and nothing else.
 They can be configured in various ways depending on the operator’s needs.

 Tool boards—either a wall or a mobile board with a spot for every tool, designated by colour, shape, and label—are a great example of a visual aid.
 Unlike with toolboxes, a missing tool can be spotted immediately, meaning the operator can easily determine whether they have everything they need before beginning their task.
 A well-designed tool board will have plenty of space between tools so that the operator can easily pick them up.

 It’s a good idea to look at individual workstations, storage spaces, and equipment and assess how their layout might be improved; this can save operators significant time and effort.

 Workstations should be tailored to meet the needs of the people who use them every day, and with the expectation that processes will change, ensuring maximum usefulness and adaptability.